Zepeng-Mu/myWebsite/content/blog/sashimi-pygenometracks.md

 summary = "Using the custom sashimiBigwig track class to generate Sashimi plots in the framework of pyGenomeTracks."
 +++

 Sashimi plot is a powerful and popular way to visualize mRNA alternative splicing.
-However, there are not many tools that are designed to generate this type of plots, except for few ones like MISO, ggSashimi and splicePlot.
+However, there are not many tools that are designed to generate this type of plots, except for a few ones like MISO, ggSashimi and splicePlot.
 Moreoever, existing tools tend to have at least one of the following shortcomings: (1) tools dedicated to mRNA splicing like MISO do not allow for plotting Sashimi together with other types of genomic data, such as bigwig and bed files; (2) tools may require an annotation for extracting junctions, making them unsuitable for annotation-free methods like Leafcutter.

 Motivated by these limitations, I developed a script based on the infrastructure of the Python package **PyGenomeTracks**.
 This script is not a stand-alone tool, instead it is a custom track class that is adapted from existing track classes (such as bigwig and links tracks) from PyGenomeTracks.